tomboulier/oxytcmri-dti-processing/README.md

 [![Pytest](https://github.com/tomboulier/oxytcmri-legacy/actions/workflows/pytest.yml/badge.svg)](https://github.com/tomboulier/oxytcmri-legacy/actions/workflows/pytest.yml)

-Analysis of Diffusion Tensor Imaging (DTI) data from the <a href="https://www.thelancet.com/journals/laneur/article/PIIS1474-4422(23)00290-9/fulltext">Oxy-TC trial</a>
+Analysis of Diffusion Tensor Imaging (DTI) data from the Oxy-TC trial.
-on severe traumatic brain injury (TBI) patients.

 ## Overview

-OxyTCMRI is a Python project designed for the analysis of DTI data from the <a href="https://www.thelancet.com/journals/laneur/article/PIIS1474-4422(23)00290-9/fulltext">Oxy-TC trial</a>, a multi-center study on severe TBI patients.
-The project focuses on exploring and measuring altered mean diffusivity (MD) and fractional anisotropy (FA) regions in brain images, to assess neurological outcomes.
+**OxyTCMRI** is a Python project designed for the analysis of DTI data from the <a href="https://www.thelancet.com/journals/laneur/article/PIIS1474-4422(23)00290-9/fulltext">Oxy-TC trial</a>, a multi-center randomized clinical trial on the use of PbtO<sub>2</sub> probe in neuro-ICU for TBI patients.

+This project is part of an ancillary study of the trial.
+Initially, the Oxy-TC's primary endpoint was to link the volume of MD lesions, but it was later changed to neurological outcome (assessed with Glasgow Outcome Scale Extended score at 6 months).

+The ancillary study focuses on the initial primary endpoint: assessing whether PbtO<sub>2</sub> reduces the volume of mean diffusivity (MD) lesions.
+As a secondary endpoint, it examines the relationship between MD lesion volume and neurological outcomes.

+Currently, this repository focuses on measuring MD lesion volumes and linking them with clinical data from the original trial.
+It provides tools for:
+- importing, processing, and exporting patient data;
+- computing MD lesion volumes;
+- visualizing MD maps, MRI volumes, and overlays.

-## Usage
+## Installation

 Clone the repository: